kztk-m/sparcl/README.md

 Synopses of `Examples`
 ----------------------

-There are roughly two sorts of examples: ones to check linear typing and the others to check partial invertibility.
+There are roughly two sorts of examples, focusing on linear typing and partial invertibility respectively.

 ### Examples concerning Linear Typing